• Skip to main content

 Camping –

 • Caribou Open Ranch is located in the Arapaho National Forest near the old Caribou ghost town.
 It is a free dispersed camping area with 11 numbered sites.
 Take CO Highway 72 west out of Nederland.
-In nearly a mile from the traffic circle, head west on County Road 126.
+Nearly a mile from the traffic circle, head west on County Road 126.
 Follow for 5 miles to Five Points (a 5-way intersection).
 Numbered sites are located within 1.5 miles of Five Points.

 • West Magnolia offers free camping and eight miles of multi-use trails.
 It’s located only two miles out of town via Highway 72.

-• Pawnee Campground at Brainard Lake Recreation Area has developed campsites and is open July to September.
+• Pawnee Campground at Brainard Lake Recreation Area has developed campsites and is open from July to September.
 They also have dispersed camping north of the South St Vrain Creek.

 • Read about the camping near Nederland and Boulder.